jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 In a _synchronous_ computer program, the different operations are executed step by step (besides jumps, conditionals, etc.), following the main flow; the program executes some code, waits for the computation to end, and then does another operation with that results, until there are no more operations to be performed.
 This means that each operation depends on the previous one: the following computation can't be performed if the previous one has finished and yielded its results.
 We can talk about operations _blocking_ the program in this case.

 In most real-world computer programs (and in most real-world JavaScript), however, the execution is _asynchronous_.
-This means that there are operations performed _independently_ of the main program flow: when an asynchronous part of the program is executed, some operation (a function's invocation, for instance) is _paused_, _left pending_, until some condition is met or some event occurs, _without block the program to wait for results_.
+This means that there are operations performed _independently_ of the main program flow: when an asynchronous part of the program is executed, some operation (a function's invocation, for instance) is _left pending_, until some condition is met or some event occurs, _without blocking the program to wait for the result_.

 In essence, asynchronous programming in JavaScript is based on _callbacks_, functions passed to other functions as arguments; when some event is triggered or some condition is met, the other functions invoke (_calls back_) the passed-in function.
 However, based on how this process is structured, what features of the JavaScript language is supported by, or what syntax is used, we can classify the different models of asynchronous programming by: